Roger-Rached-ozz961/WinWifiProfilesDumper/README.md

    Choose this option to retrieve the password for a specific Wi-Fi network by entering its name.

 2. **Dump All Saved Wi-Fi Profiles**
    Choose this option to dump all saved Wi-Fi profiles to a results folder.
-Check the folder for the dumped profiles and their details. (needs admin priv, file format wifi_profiles_[LOCAL_USERNAME]_[TIMESTAMP].txt)
+Check the folder for the dumped profiles and their details.

 3. **Credits/Author Information**
    View information about the author and credits.